 - Ensure assets are consistent and compatible across various devices

 - Source images (stock photos and video footage)

 - Work with a component library

-- Work on email marketing items, presentation materials and interactive event materials
+- Work on marketing items, presentation materials and interactive event materials

 - Juggle multiple projects while effectively managing timelines and expectations

-- A solid foundation in typography, layout and design
+- A solid foundation in design, layout and typography

 - Strong problem-solving skills

-- Experience with transitions, animation, motion design and dynamic interaction
+- Experience with transitions, animation, motion design and dynamic interactions

 - Excellent visual, written and verbal communication skills, along with presentation and negotiation skills

-- A penchant for details and organization, including the ability to prioritize tasks, communicate progress and meet deadlines
+- A knack for staying organized, including the ability to prioritize tasks, communicate progress and meet deadlines

-- The ability to effectively take direction and work both collaboratively and autonomously
+- The ability to know when to positively take direction and work both collaboratively and solo

 Visual designer salary benchmarks

 The latest Salary Guide from Robert Half will give you salary projections for many roles, including visual designer.
 Access the guide to find out what a visual designer can earn in your city.